fczbkk/css-selector-generator/README.md

 - `'tag'` - Tag selector.
 E.g. `p`, `div`.
 - `'id'` - ID selector.
 E.g. `#myElement`.
 - `'class'` - Class selector.
 It will get all class names of the element.
 E.g. `.myClass`, `.firstClass.secondClass`.
 - `'nthchild'` - N-th child selector.
+It is supported by IE9 and higher, but either of `nthchild` or `nthtype` is necessary to create a unique CSS selector for every possible element.
+You can remove them from the list for backwards browser compatibility, but then make sure to use IDs or class names on each element you want to target.
+E.g. `:nth-child(1)`
-It is supported by IE9 and higher, but it is necessary to create a unique CSS selector for every possible element.
-You can remove it from the list for backwards browser compatibility, but then make sure to use IDs or class names on each element you want to target.
-E.g. `:nth-child(0)`
+- `'nthtype'` - N-th type selector (always prefixed with the tag name).
+It is supported by IE9 and higher, but either of `nthchild` or `nthtype` is necessary to create a unique CSS selector for every possible element.
+You can remove them from the list for backwards browser compatibility, but then make sure to use IDs or class names on each element you want to target.
+E.g. `a:nth-of-type(1)`
 - `'attribute'` - Attribute selector.
 Compatible wth IE7 and higher.
 It will not create matching pairs for element's ID and class name attributes.
 This type of selector is disabled by default.
 E.g. `[rel=someRel]`

 ### root_node